jkawahara/Fullstack/README.md

   * Fullstack is a web based application that enable users, affiliated with coding boot camps, to organize their curriculum, and increase networking engagement.
  ### 2. What / Objectives / User Stories
   * From design through deployment of the application, this project used the following web development technologies:
-    * Server-side: Node.js w/ Express web app framework; MySQL for data persistence w/ Sequelize ORM; Firebase DB for realtime data persistence; Passport for user authentication; WebSocket for 2-way interactive communications across server/client
+    * Server-side: Node.js w/ Express web app framework; MySQL for data persistence w/ Sequelize ORM; Firebase DB for realtime data persistence; Passport for user authentication; WebSocket (TBD) for 2-way interactive communications across server/client
     * Client-side: React.js library for component based user interface; Material Bootstrap framework for HTML/CSS
   * User Stories, by categorization:
     * Design and develop Wireframe mockup including conceptual single page application with component based views: login, user profile, pet profile, community